iamshanevictor/SparkRepo/FIREBASE_SETUP_GUIDE.md

 This guide will help you set up Firebase for your SparkRepo application.

+> Important: Never commit your service account key to the repository.
+Keep `serviceAccountKey.json` local and ignored by Git, or use the `FIREBASE_SERVICE_ACCOUNT_KEY` environment variable.

 ## Step 1: Create a Firebase Project

 1. Go to [Firebase Console](https://console.firebase.google.com/)